Ergo Desktop Wallaby Desktop Riser Review

 More importantly, a user’s anthropometric ratios often require small adjustments in monitor height relative to their work surface when they switch from sitting to standing.
 Users who rely on their chair’s armrests will want to type with their arms at a lower height relative to their body when standing, for example.
 This means that different work modalities have different ergonomic requirements for working in a comfortable solution.
 For this reason, we prefer desktop converters like the Kangaroo that let you easily adjust the monitor height on the fly.
 The Wallaby, for its part, has no such mechanism, and minute adjustments in monitor height are very difficult.

-The Wallaby offers tremendous value for its price.
+The Wallaby offers a reasonable value for its price.
 Its expansive, expandable work surface can support a full load of office equipment, while its pre-assembly option saves time and labor so you can get straight to work sooner.
-Its lack of an independently-adjustable monitor lift mechanism hurts its ergonomic capabilities, but the Wallaby's features and capabilities nevertheless hold their own against more expensive options on the market.
+Its lack of an independently-adjustable monitor lift mechanism hurts its ergonomic capabilities, but the Wallaby’s features and capabilities nevertheless hold their own against more expensive options on the market.
+ErgoDesktop has also recently released the Wallaby Junior ($279) and Wallaby Elite ($449), which we plan to review in the near future.

 Ships in 2 weeks.